logo

 Materials Matter

 It could be hard to see the relationship between Formula One and check valves, but there is a connection: elastomers, or rubber.
-If you want to win Formula one you need to understand tyres, specifically the rubber they use.
+If you want to win Formula One you need to understand tyres, specifically the rubber they use.

 Cal Hayes believes he is more in the business of designing new compatible rubbers for different types of chemicals in check valves than designing new check valves.

-The material that is used in the construction of a check valve can determine how long it will last for and what matters it can deal with.
+The material used in the construction of a check valve can determine how long it will last and what matters it can deal with.
 In the case of duck bill check valves, the elastomer can have a major impact on the quality, efficiency and life span of the valve.

 Share your water technology stories with us